When you write component stories during development, you also create basic documentation to revisit later.

-Out of the box, Storybook ships with DocsPage, a documentation template that lists all the stories for a component and associated metadata.
+If you're including Storybook in your project for the first time, we provide you with DocsPage, a documentation template that lists all the stories for a component and associated metadata.
 It infers metadata values based on source code, types and JSDoc comments.
-Customize this page to create a new template if you have specific requirements.
+If you need, you can customize this page to create your own custom template.

 You can also create free-form pages for each component using MDX, a format for simultaneously documenting components and writing stories.

 In both cases, you’ll use Doc Blocks as the building blocks to create full featured documentation.

 Docs is autoconfigured to work out of the box in most use cases.
 In some cases you may need or want to tweak the configuration.
 Read more about it here.